ScottyFillups/embark/docs/slides/gitbash.md

 * Working directory: The folder you're currently working in
 * GUI: Graphic user interface
 * CLI: Command line interface
+* dotfile: A file or directory that has a name that begins with a dot (eg `.git/`).
+Dotfiles are "hidden"

 ---